jmbenedetto/best_name/best_name/conventions.md

 		- *Example*: Relex, MyFamily, MyProperties, MyHousehold.
 	- **File name**: A descriptive title of the file's contents, indicating what type of data or information it includes.
 Always include key entities in the name, as client or prospect name, bank name.
 		- *Example*: A file with population statistics for Rio de Janeiro could be named "Population Statistics Rio de Janeiro".
 		- *Example*: A CSV file with statistics about Rio de Janeiro for a marketing study for the company Ideativa would be named "20230315_Ideativa_Population statistics Rio de Janeiro.csv".
 ### File category specific naming conventions
 - Naiming conventions to apply to files depending on their category.
-- Bank receipt: Respect the base naming convention, except for:
+- Receipt: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the payment date.
-	- **File name**: to use `Receipt [Bank name] [Payee shortened name] paid [value] to [Receiver shortened name]`.
+	- **File name**: to use `Receipt [Issuer name] [Payee shortened name] paid [value] to [Receiver shortened name]`.
 Eg.: Receipt Itaú Joao Miguel paid 1250 BRL to Aires.
 - Invoice: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the due date.
-	- **File name**: to use `Invoice from [Issuer short name] to [Client shortened name] about [Produt/service summary]`.
+	- **File name**: to use `Invoice  [Issuer short name] to [Client shortened name] about [Produt/service summary]`.
 Produt/service summary must be a 1-3 words describing the product/service in the invoice.
 Eg.: Invoice from Carrefour to Joao Miguel about Groceries.
 - Bill: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the due date.
 	- **File name**: to use `Bill from [Issuer short name] to [Client shortened name] about [Produt/service summary]`.
 Produt/service summary must be a 1-5 words describing the service originating the bill.
 Eg.: Bill from Enel to Joao Miguel about Electricity consumption at Manoel da Nóbrega.
 - Tax: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the due date.
-	- **File name**: to use `Tax from [Issuer short name] to [Client shortened name] about [Tax summary]`.
+	- **File name**: to use `Tax [Client shortened name] [Tax summary] `.
 Tax summary must be a 1-5 words describing the service originating the bill.
 Eg.: Tax from Receita Federal to Ideativa about Simples Nacional and Employee taxes.
 - Presentation support: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the presentation date.
 - Academic article: `YYYY_Authors_Article_Article Title`: